Speak Up. Take Space. Lead Now

 You bring a fresh perspective.

-• You ask critical questions others may have stopped asking.
+You ask critical questions that others may have stopped asking.
 You notice gaps and blind spots because you’re not yet fully conditioned to overlook them.
 You carry insights from the ground, from communities, and from lived experience.
-You bring cultural intuition, adaptability, and the ability to connect dots in ways others may not see.
+You bring adaptability and the ability to connect dots in ways others may not see.

 So, if you’re holding back because you haven’t “been around long enough,” remember: time in a role doesn’t equal depth of insight.
-Your contribution matters now—not just someday.
-Make space for it.
-Let others see the value you bring, not despite your experience level—but because of everything else you carry.
+Your contribution matters now.

 Showing Up Before You Feel Ready